JMor4n/JMor4n/README.md

 ---

 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Elicitation techniques and Cybersecurity with Sydney University
+- 🌱 I’m currently learning Elicitation techniques and Forensic.
 - 💞️ I’m looking to collaborate on stop/minimize Cybercrime.